oracle/terraform-provider-oci/website/docs/r/waas_purge_cache.html.markdown

 # oci_waas_purge_cache
 This resource provides the Purge Cache resource in Oracle Cloud Infrastructure Waas service.

-Accepts a list of resources that will get its cache purged.
-If resources property is not passed, then the entire cache for Web Application will be purged.
+Performs a purge of the cache for each specified resource.
+If no resources are passed, the cache for the entire Web Application Firewall will be purged.
+For more information, see [Caching Rules](https://docs.cloud.oracle.com/iaas/Content/WAF/Tasks/cachingrules.htm#purge).

 ## Example Usage